PCB Copper Thickness: A Practical Guide for Your Board's Performance

 12/1/20243 min read

-If you’ve ever opened your EDA tool and blindly accepted the default “1 oz” copper setting, you aren’t alone.
-For many digital designs, that standard works just fine.
-But as a senior engineer who has seen plenty of boards fail due to thermal issues or poor yield, I can tell you that copper weight is a variable you need to actively manage—not just for signal integrity, but for the PCB manufacturing process and overall cost.
+If you’ve ever opened your EDA tool and reflexively accepted the default 1 oz copper setting, you aren’t alone.
+For standard digital designs, that baseline works.
+However, as a veteran engineer who has seen countless boards fail due to thermal runaway or poor manufacturing yields, I can tell you that copper weight is a critical variable.
+It must be actively managed—not just for signal integrity, but for PCB manufacturability (DFM) and total project cost.

-Whether you are a layout engineer trying to keep a power rail cool or a procurement manager analyzing a Bill of Materials (BOM), understanding the nuance of copper thickness is essential.
+Whether you are a layout engineer optimizing a power rail or a procurement manager analyzing a Bill of Materials (BOM), understanding the nuances of copper thickness is essential for a reliable build.

-It’s one of the quirks of our industry that we measure thickness by weight.
-When we say "1 oz copper," we mean one ounce of copper rolled out over one square foot.
+In the electronics industry, we uniquely measure copper thickness by weight.
+When we specify "1 oz copper," we are referring to one ounce of copper rolled out evenly over a surface area of one square foot.

 • 1 oz ≈ 1.37 mils (35 µm)